TheoAssan/Smartglow_GT_mobile_app/README.md

 # SmartGlow GT

 A Flutter application for smart automation of lights with presence detection capabilities.
+Build with Android Studio

 ## Features